pip-services/pip-services-docs/content/en/python/components/config/yaml_config_reader.md

 #### _read_object
-Reads configuration file, parameterizes its content and converts it into YAML object.
+Reads a configuration file, parameterizes its content and converts it into a YAML object.

 > _read_object(self, correlation_id: Optional[str], parameters: [ConfigParams](../../../commons/config/config_params)): Any